okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rule-sets/index.md

 ### Conditions Object

 The Conditions object specifies the conditions that must be met during Policy evaluation in order for that Rule to be applied.
-All conditions must be met in order to apply the requirements for a given rule.
+All conditions must be met in order to apply the requirements for a given Rule.
 The conditions which can be used with a particular Rule depends on the Rule type.

 #### Conditions properties

 Conditions are represented by a `key`, `op`, and `value` that are used in conjunction with a context object to evaluate to a boolean result.
-Multiple conditions in a given rule are AND-ed together.
+Multiple conditions in a given Rule are AND-ed together.

 | Property | Type                             | Description                                                     |
 | -------- | -------------------------------- | --------------------------------------------------------------- |